Abbey256/TrendyTrove/replit.md

 ## Store Description

-"TrendyTrove – World of Elegance brings the finest unisex fashion pieces, blending modern trends with timeless elegance.
+"The Light Bearer – World of Elegance brings the finest unisex fashion pieces, blending modern trends with timeless elegance.
 Our collection features high-quality apparel and accessories for all occasions.
 Every item is curated to provide comfort, style, and sophistication.
 Shop with ease, and let elegance define your look."